randomascii/main/xperf/UIforETW/ReadMe.txt

 - ordering code sanely
 - moving more code to separate functions/files
-- Correct usage of bool as function parameters to choose behaviors
+- Correct usage of bool as function parameters to choose behaviors Perhaps use LBS_WANTKEYBOARDINPUT and WM_VKEYTOITEM to implement the list box keyboard shortcuts?

 Unimportant:
 Allow configuring which symbols should be stripped.